Options for Installing or Upgrading septic system

 - Click here to DOWNLOAD the Interactive Training CD.
 This is a zip file and may take some time to download.

-- Please note the PDF files on the approved homeowner CD are currently outdated.
+- Please note the PDF files on the approved homeowner CD are currently outdated, including the fee amount.
 The new Onsite Wastewater System Installation Manual replacing the Certified Installer's Manual is available here.

 - If you are not able to download a copy of the Interactive Training CD and would like one mailed to you, or if you require further information, contact your local DEC office or Ryan Peterson at DEC/Kenai Area Office.
 Ryan may be contacted at 907-262-3402, or by e-mail at: Ryan.Peterson@alaska.gov